 What is the Care Act and what does it mean for carers?

 The Care Act 2014, which came into force in April 2015, aims to put disabled people and carers in control of their care and support.
 See the following summary of the main changes introduced by the Care Act:

 - Local authorities have a new general responsibility to promote a person’s wellbeing when providing support.
 This includes whilst doing an assessment, creating a Care Plan and providing practical support.

 - Local authorities must ensure people in their area have accurate information and advice to make an informed decision about care and support

 - Carers have the same right to an assessment as disabled people.
-This means they no longer have to provide a ‘regular’ or ‘substantial’ amount’ of care or request an assessment to get a Carer’s Assessment.
+This means they no longer have to provide a ‘regular’ or ‘substantial’ amount’ of care to get a Carer’s Assessment.

 - Carers UK has a page of FAQs about the Care Act.

 - Social Care Institute for Excellence (SCIE) has a range of useful resources on the Care Act.

 What is Lasting Power of Attorney and how do I make one?